 An object placed in front of a mirror generates an image.
 If light rays from the object falls on the mirror and are then reflected and converge to form an image, the image thus formed is a real image.
 If the reflected light rays do not converge but have to be extrapolated backwards to form an image, the image is called a virtual image.

-The above convention is for both concave and convex mirrors.
+The above convention applies to both concave and convex mirrors and spherical mirrors.
 The figure below shows a concave mirror but the same applies for a convex mirror as well.

 Still don’t get it?
 Stay tuned with BYJU’S to learn more about mirrors, convex mirrors and much more.

 |CBSE Physics Syllabus Class 6||CBSE Physics Syllabus Class 7||CBSE Physics Syllabus Class 8||CBSE Physics Syllabus Class 9||CBSE Physics Syllabus Class 10|